SubbaReddi/AdaptiveCardBased_Tab_TaskModule/README.md

 Bot Framework Teams Task Module sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
-It shows how to fetch a Task Module from Hero Card or Adaptive Card buttons and receive input from the Task Module in the bot.
+Itshows  how to use Adaptive card based Tab app.
+And to implement task module..

 - **Interaction with bot**
 ![bot-task-module ](Images/Bot_Tab_TaskModule.gif)